zapier/zapier-platform-cli/README.md

 ```

 Additionally, if there is a field that affects the generation of dynamic fields, you can set the `altersDynamicFields: true` property.
-This informs the Zapier UI that whenver the value of that field changes, fields need to be recomputed.
+This informs the Zapier UI that whenever the value of that field changes, fields need to be recomputed.
 An example could be a static dropdown of "dessert type" that will change whether the function that generates dynamic fields includes a field "with sprinkles."

 ```javascript
 module.exports = {